KohlsTechnology/eunomia/DEVELOPMENT.md

 First of all, you will need access to a Kubernetes or an OpenShift cluster.
 The easiest way is to start a local minimal cluster in a virtual machine with the help of Minikube or Minishift.

-- [VirtualBox](https://www.virtualbox.org/wiki/Downloads) - hypervisor to run a local cluster virtual machine in
+- [VirtualBox](https://www.virtualbox.org/wiki/Downloads) - hypervisor to run a local cluster (minikube/minishift) virtual machine in
 - [Minikube](https://kubernetes.io/docs/setup/minikube/) - local Kubernetes cluster
+- [Minishift](https://github.com/minishift/minishift/releases) - local OpenShift cluster
+- [Kind](https://kind.sigs.k8s.io/) - local Kubernetes cluster in Docker
 - [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) - command line tool for controlling Kubernetes cluster
-- [Minishift](https://github.com/minishift/minishift/releases) - local OpenShift cluster
 - [openshift-cli](https://docs.openshift.com/container-platform/3.11/cli_reference/get_started_cli.html#installing-the-cli) - command line tool for controlling OpenShift cluster

 #### Installing on a Mac